jonyfs/docker-alpine-jenkins-pipeline/README.md

-# Jenkins running as Docker Container
+# Jenkins running as Docker Container using Alpine

 ### Docker Installation